InterDigitalInc/CompressAI-Vision/docs/source/tutorials/detectron2_nb.rst

 Let’s run each image in a fiftyone dataset through the predictor.
 Results from the predictor will be annexed to the same fiftyone dataset.
-We use the dummy single-sample dataset ``mpeg-vcm-detection-dummy`` created in previous chapters for testing:
+We use the dummy single-sample dataset ``oiv6-mpeg-detection-v1-dummy`` created in the CLI tutorials with the ``compressai-vision import-custom`` command

 .. code:: ipython3

-    dataset = fo.load_dataset("mpeg-vcm-detection-dummy")
+    dataset = fo.load_dataset("oiv6-mpeg-detection-v1-dummy")

 Detectron prediction results are saved during the run into the fiftyone (mongodb) database.
 Let’s define a unique name for the sample field